ralphjsmit/filament/docs/12-components/02-infolist.md

 ---
-title: Adding an infolist to a Livewire component
+title: Rendering an infolist in a Blade view
 ---

 ## Setting up the Livewire component